-The Company manages and adjusts its capital structure based on available funds in order to support the acquisition, exploration and development of exploration and evaluation properties.
+The Company manages and adjusts its capital structure based on available funds in order to support the acquisition, exploration and development of mineral properties.
 The Board does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
-The capital of the Company consists of common shares, warrants and options of the Company.
+The Company considers its capital to consist of common shares, warrants and options.